High dynamic range lighting¶

 sRGB transfer function to display linear ratios on image import¶

-This is the easiest, but not the most ideal, method of using sRGB assets.
+This is the easiest method of using sRGB assets, but it's not the most ideal.
 One issue with this is loss of quality.
-Using 8 bit per channel to represent linear light ratios is not a sufficient but depth to quantise the values correctly.
-These textures might later be compressed too, which can exacerbate the problem.
+Using 8 bits per channel to represent linear light ratios is not sufficient to quantize the values correctly.
+These textures may also be compressed later, which can exacerbate the problem.

 Hardware sRGB transfer function to display linear conversion¶

-The GPU will do the conversion after reading the texel using floating point.
-This works fine on PC and consoles, but most mobile devices do no support it, or do not support it on compressed texture format (iOS for example).
+The GPU will do the conversion after reading the texel using floating-point.
+This works fine on PC and consoles, but most mobile devices don't support it, or they don't support it on compressed texture formats (iOS for example).

 After all the rendering is done, the scene linear render requires transforming to a suitable output such as an sRGB display.
 To do this, enable sRGB conversion in the current Environment (more on that below).